Cell Division Dynamics Unit (Tomomi Kiyomitsu)

 Kiyomitsu, T. and Cheeseman, I.M.
 Chromosome and spindle pole-derived signals generate an intrinsic code for spindle position and orientation.
 Nature Cell Biology.
 2012 Feb 12;14(3):311-7.

 Tsuchiya, K. Hayashi, H. Nishina, M. Okumura, M. Sato, Y. Kanemaki, M.T.
-Goshima, G. Kiyomitsu, T. Ran-GTP is non-essential to activate NuMA for spindle pole focusing, but dynamically polarizes HURP to control mitotic spindle length.
+Goshima, G. Kiyomitsu, T. Ran-GTP is non-essential to activate NuMA for spindle pole focusing, but dynamically polarizes HURP near chromosomes.